Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 var instanceNetworkObject = instance.GetComponent<NetworkObject>();
 instanceNetworkObject.Spawn();
 ```
 In the above script, we get the prefab override using the `NetworkManager.GetNetworkPrefabOverride` method.
-Then we then create an instance of the network prefab override, and finally we spawn the network prefab override instance's `NetworkObject`.
+Then we create an instance of the network prefab override, and finally we spawn the network prefab override instance's `NetworkObject`.

 #### Using InstantiateAndSpawn
 The second option is to leverage the `NetworkSpawnManager.InstantiateAndSpawn` method that handles whether or not to spawn an override for you.
 The below script is written as if it's being invoked within a `NetworkBehaviour`.